emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## 456movie
-### Score: 23/26
+### Score: 22/26
 1. Streams load very fast. ✔️
 1. Content is in 1080p and can be changed lower. ✔️
 1. It finds streams very fast, including very old obscure content. ✔️
 1. 15 sources and it does auto-switch when one fails. ✔️
 1. Site does have episode auto-next. ✔️
-1. Site UI is very good, looks very clean, modern, stands out a lot. ✔️
+1. Sites UI is fine but has room for improvement. ⚠️
 1. Most of their sources allow subtitles. ✔️
 1. Has movies, shows, anime. ✔️
 1. Site has continue watching and watch lists, but you can't sync them across devices. ⚠️